rahil-bhowal007/resume-website/content/authors/admin/_index.md

 ---

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Rahil Bhowal is a master’s student in robotics at Northeastern University, with a deep interest in the intersection of robotics, artificial intelligence, and computer vision.
+His work explores the development of intelligent systems that navigate complex environments and tackle real-world challenges, from autonomous navigation to underwater exploration.
+With a passion for innovation, Rahil aims to advance the frontiers of robotics through thoughtful design and interdisciplinary collaboration.